crux-eval/eval-arena/README.md

 This code measures the prediction noise, data noise, and total noise on many LLMs/agents and evals.
 These measurements allow us to estimate the statistical significance of any results on these evals.
-Averaging multiple prediction is important and valid since typically prediction noise > data noise.
-Thus, by reducing the prediction noise, we can usually detect effect sizes 2x smaller, which could be 6x smaller on related models and checkpoints.
+Using paired analysis, we find that the model predictions are responsible for more noises than the data, thus we can usually detect effect sizes 2 times smaller on unrelated models and 6+ times smaller on related models by reducing the prediction noise.

 The reference noise measurements for many evals are [here](https://all-the-noises.github.io/main/index.html), which links interactive figures such as [noises vs. accuracy](https://all-the-noises.github.io/highk_temp0.7/model_math500_cot.html),